LamAnnieV/Run_Jenkins_Build_and_Deploy_to_EB_Deployment02/README.md

 ### Step #2 Download Repository to GitHub

-Github is the repository where Jenkins retrieve the files to build and test the application and where Elastic Beanstalk retreives the files to deploy the application.
+Github is the repository where Jenkins retrieve the files to build and test the application.
 In order for the EC2, where Jenkins is installed, to get access to the repository a token needs to be generated from the GitHub and passed to the EC2s.

 **Generate Token**